eniayejudaniel/eniayejudaniel/README.md

 Some of my web scraping projects include:

 **Van Listings Web Scraper:** I utilized the power of Selenium and its webdriver to scrape all the van listings while exploring Google Sheets API to manage and store the data.
-[GitHub Repo]()
+[GitHub Repo](https://github.com/eniayejudaniel/Van-Listings-Web-Scraper-and-Data-Management)

 **Company Details Web Scraper:** I applied Scrapy Framework, with its robustness to extract all the details while exporting the extracted data to an Excel file for easy data analysis.
 [GitHub Repo](https://github.com/eniayejudaniel/Company-Details-Web-Scraping-with-Scrapy)

 **Pawnshops Web Scraper:** I created a Scrapy spider to crawl in-depth, to extract all Pawnshops in the USA.
 I applied Scrapy for this large web scraping project in order to get accurate, reliable, and completed results.
 [GitHub Repo](https://github.com/eniayejudaniel/Pawn-Shops-In-US-Web-Scraper-with-Scrapy)

+In the ever-evolving landscape of data science, I am a relentless advocate for turning raw data into meaningful insights that drive informed decisions.
+My multifaceted skill set, rooted in programming, data analysis, and web scraping, equips me to tackle complex challenges and unearth hidden patterns.
+Through a deep understanding of statistics and proficiency in Python, I craft elegant solutions that empower businesses to thrive in data-rich environments.